Note

 zone_data[fields].to_csv(target / "supply" / "zone.csv", index=False)

-We rebuild the new model
+We rebuild the new supply file

 new_net = Network.from_file(target / from_net.path_to_file.name)